suryakala1508/campaign-events/NOTES.md

 `API ->Queue ->Workers->Database`

-This allows multiple workers to process evets at the same time.
+This allows multiple workers to process events at the same time.

 ### Campaign statistics

-Instead of calculating statistics from all events whenver the stats API is called,I would maintain campaign counters such as sent,delivered,opened and clicked while processing events.
+Instead of calculating statistics from all events whenever the stats API is called, I would maintain campaign counters such as sent, delivered, opened and clicked while processing events.

 I would also maintain dailly delivered counts using the event timestamp in UTC.

 ### Late events

-Since events can arrive late or out of order ,I would use the event's timestamp rather than the time when the server received it.A late event should update correct day's statistics.
+Since events can arrive late or out of order, I would use the event's timestamp rather than the time when the server received it.
+A late event should update correct day's statistics.

 ### Overall

-For this assignment ,the current in0-memory solution is sufficient.Atlarger scale,I would mianly replace it with a database ,add a queue and workers ,and maintain pre-calculated statistics.
+For this assignment ,the current in-memory solution is sufficient.
+At larger scale, I would mainly replace it with a database ,add a queue and workers ,and maintain pre-calculated statistics.